eldub1999/n8n-document-processor/workflows/IMPORT_GUIDE.md

 2. Navigate to "Workflows" in the main menu
 3. Click on "Import from File" or "Import from URL"
 4. Select the workflow file from this repository:
-   - `n8n-document-processor.json` (supports both Google and Anthropic embeddings)
+   - `n8n-document-processor.json` (supports both Google and Voyage AI embeddings)
 5. Click "Import" to add the workflow to your workspace

 ## Embedding Model Selection

-The combined workflow supports both embedding providers through a Switch node that checks the `EMBEDDING_PROVIDER` variable:
+The combined workflow supports two embedding providers:

-- Set `EMBEDDING_PROVIDER` to `"google"` to use Google Vertex AI embeddings (default if not specified)
-- Set `EMBEDDING_PROVIDER` to `"anthropic"` to use Anthropic embeddings
+- **Google Vertex AI** - Uses the text-embedding-gecko model
+- **Voyage AI** - Uses the voyage-3-large model

+The provider can be selected by setting the `EMBEDDING_PROVIDER` variable in n8n to either `google` or `voyage`.

 ## Required Credentials